Microsoft Pledges to Follow California’s Privacy Law in All States - The Mac Observer

-Microsoft has pledged to abide by California’s privacy law in the rest of the United States, saying it is a strong supporter for the law (via Reuters).
+Microsoft has pledged to abide by California’s privacy law in the rest of the United States, saying it is a strong supporter (via Reuters).

 California Privacy Law

 Called the California Consumer Privacy Act (CCPA) it takes aim at companies who profit off of tracking and selling user data.
-Once CCPA was patched, there was a general fear among these companies that this would lead to a “patchwork of state laws.”
+Once CCPA was passed there was a general fear among these companies that this would lead to a “patchwork of state laws.”
 Which is a fair point; It’s easier for companies to follow one federal law than 50 state ones.
 A problem of course is that currently there is no federal law.

 But Microsoft pledged to still treat it as one.
 Julie Brill, Microsoft’s chief privacy officer, wrote: